vega/vega-datasets/README.md

 Collection of datasets used in Vega and Vega-Lite examples.
 This data lives at https://github.com/vega/vega-datasets.

-Common repository for example datasets used by vega related projects.
-Keep changes to this repository minimal as other projects (vega, vega-editor, vega-lite, polestar, voyager) use this data in their tests and for examples.
+Common repository for example datasets used by Vega related projects.
+Keep changes to this repository minimal as other projects (Vega, Vega Editor, Vega-Lite, Polestar, Voyager) use this data in their tests and for examples.

 The list of sources is in [sources.md](https://github.com/vega/vega-datasets/blob/gh-pages/sources.md).